Bank scam that began with a text message ends with woman losing life savings: "My whole world fell apart"

 In a stark reminder of the growing threat of financial scams, Deborah Moss, owner of a small catering business, found herself ensnared in a sophisticated bank scam that started with a seemingly harmless text message.

-Little did Moss know that the seemingly helpful caller would demand further action before issuing the new card.
-Miss Barbara instructed Moss to read the numbers from a subsequent text message back to her over the phone for identity verification purposes.
+Moss says Miss Barbara told her she needed to verify Moss's identity and to do so, instructed Moss to read the numbers from a subsequent text message back to her over the phone.

 "And I would just repeat those numbers to her, and she'd say, 'That's great.
 Thank you so much, Ms. Moss,'" said Moss.